ketela7/Repl-Project/BULK_OPERATIONS_GUIDE.md

   - Items not in trash cannot be restored
   - Folders cannot be copied due to API limitations
   - Items in trash cannot be shared
-- **Detailed User Feedback**: Clear error messages grouped by type with item names
+- **Grouped Feedback**: Error messages grouped by type with affected item names
-- **Partial Success**: Reports mixed results with detailed breakdown
+- **Retry Guidance**: Automatic suggestions for retrying failed operations
 - **Activity Logging**: All operations saved to database with timestamps and user info

 ### Security Features